The Kraft Heinz Company: Request for Report on Recyclable Packaging

 WHEREAS: The Kraft Heinz Company states it is “dedicated to the sustainable health of our people, our planet and our company,” yet a significant amount of its brand product packaging is not recyclable.
 Non-recyclable packaging exacerbates already difficult efforts to recycle more materials.
 New studies suggest that discarded plastic packaging which reaches the ocean is toxic to marine animals and potentially to humans.

-A UN Environment Program report estimated that plastic does $13 billion in damage to marine ecosystems annually.
-California spends nearly $500 million annually preventing trash, much of it packaging, from polluting beaches, rivers and oceanfront.
+Plastic does an estimated $13 billion in damage to marine ecosystems annually.
 Eight million tons of plastics leak into the ocean annually.
 If no action is taken, oceans are expected to contain more plastic than fish by 2050.

 U.S. Environmental Protection Agency studies suggest a synergistic effect between persistent toxic chemicals and plastic debris.
 Plastics absorb toxics such as dioxins from water and transfer them to the marine food web and potentially to human diets, increasing the risk of adverse effects to wildlife and humans.

-BE IT RESOLVED THAT: Shareowners of Kraft Heinz request that the board of directors issue a report at reasonable cost, omitting confidential information, assessing the environmental impacts of continuing to use non-recyclable brand packaging.
+BE IT RESOLVED: Shareowners of Kraft Heinz request that the board of directors issue a report at reasonable cost, omitting confidential information, assessing the environmental impacts of continuing to use non-recyclable brand packaging.

 SUPPORTING STATEMENT: Proponents believe the report should include an assessment of the reputational, financial and operational risks associated with continuing to use non-recyclable brand packaging and if possible, goals and a timeline to phase out non-recyclable packaging; or provide evidence of substantive actions taken to make these materials recyclable.